sparkbox/mediaCheck/readme.md

 #mediaCheck

 This is a simple wrapper around matchMedia to run code on entry and exit from media queries.
+It also uses browser resize as a fallback for browsers that don't support matchMedia.

 ##Demo